 What is the OptiView Magic Wand tool?

 OptiView's Magic Wand tool searches the option chain for contract combinations that maximize the risk-adjusted expected return.
-Users define a path along which they expect the underlying to develop, and the optimizer returns the combination of options that yields the highest risk-adjusted return along this path.
+Users define a path along which they expect the underlying to develop, and the tool returns the combination of options that yields the highest risk-adjusted return along this path.

 How Magic Wand works